pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ## Create a Professional Workspace

 You can create as many workspaces as necessary.
 The following process will create a Professional Workspace with a free Silver Account Plan.
+To upgrade a Workspace to Gold, see [Workspace Plans](/guides/account-mgmt/plans/workspace-plans).

 1. Click the [Workspace Switcher](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) in the upper left corner, then select **Create New Workspace**.